hydroframe/Subsetting/README.md

 -v [conus verson=1] The version of the ParFlow CONUS model to subset from (1 or 2), defaults to version 1 -o [path_to_write_outputs=.]
 The path to write the output files, defaults to current directory -c [clip_clim] Whether or not to clip the CLM lat/lon and vegm data.
 Defaults to False.
--w [write_tcl] Whether or not to write the .tcl file to run the ParFlow model.
+-r [run_script] Whether or not to write the ParFlow control file to run the ParFlow model.
 Defaults to False -p [padding for mask areas] specified clockwise from top (top, right, bottom, left).
 Default (0,0,0,0) -e [shapefile_attribute_name='OBJECTID'] The name of the attribute table column to uniquely ID objects.
 -a [shapefile_attribute_ids=[1]] The list of objects in the shapefile to rasterize.
 Default [1]